uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 - Data Structures and Algorithms
     - Michael T. Goodrich
-    - Versions available for Python, Java, etc
+    - Versions available for Python and Java.
 - Introduction to Algorithms
     - Thomas H. Cormen et. al.
     - A more formal resource